kpasad/Advanced-Lane-Finding/README.md

 ### Camera Calibration
-A camera matrix maps the 3D real world into the camera image plane.The camera calibration algorithm computes the camera matrix in terms of extrinsic and intrinsic parameters.
+A 'camera matrix' maps the 3D real world into the camera image plane.The camera calibration algorithm computes the camera matrix in terms of extrinsic and intrinsic parameters.
 A good explanation is found at: https://www.mathworks.com/help/vision/ug/camera-calibration.html

 Camera distortion occurs due to lens imperfection.
 It is represented as a shift in the (x,y) position of a pixel from its ideal location.
 Distortion is represented as a matrix that transforms the positional vector (x,y).